klaemo/csv-stream/Readme.md

 var fstream = fs.createReadStream('/path/to/file'),
     parser = csv(options /* optional */, callback /* optional */)

-// emits each row as an array of fields and it's number parser.on('data', function (row, rowNo) {
+// emits each row as an array of fields and its number parser.on('data', function (row, rowNo) {
   // do stuff with data as it comes in
 })